-As its Editorial Director, I was tasked with developing a brand identity for the subscription platform itself, which would enable Drip to cross-promote labels by tapping into its current community to increase conversion across the board.
-I created a blog with original content that often included feature interviews with the labels' founders or its highlighted artists.
+As its Editorial Director, I helped develop the formative outlines Drip's identity, which aimed to cross-promote labels and increase conversion by tapping into the platform’s current community.
+I created a blog with original content that often included feature interviews with a label’s founder or its highlighted artists.

 UX Consultant, UI Testing

-I worked with two other UX Designers to redesign the website for the educational app Books That Grow.
-Utilizing content strategy, user research, and web analytics, we completed a thorough UX process.
+Books That Grow is a web-based educational app, and my focus was to reimagine its website with two other UX designers.
+Utilizing content strategy, user research, and web analytics, we completed a thorough evaluation.
 I focused heavily on the site's UI copy to guide our redesigns with the KPIs of increasing conversion and decreasing bounce rates.

-One of the main tasks included the site's buttons, which needed more clarity.
-Low fidelity usability tests revealed whether "Subscribe Now" or "See Pricing" was the better choice.
+The site's buttons and needed more clarity and consistency, and usability tests revealed which calls to action would be best.
 Three different types of content were labeled as demos, but later renamed as teacher guides, video tutorials, and reading samples.
-A trial version of the app itself was officially named the demo, and brought to the forefront of the site on nearly every key screen so users could explore its capabilities.
+A trial version of the app was brought to the forefront on nearly every key screen so potential users could access and explore.

 Project Manager, UX Writer

-As project manager for this General Assembly assignment, we chose to implement a virtual reality feature into the popular meditation app Headspace.
-While I focused on keeping the complex project on track during its tight timeline, I edited, tested, and finalized all UI copy to maintain consistency with Headspace's brand voice.
+I managed a passion project leading two other UX Designers to implement a virtual reality feature into the popular meditation app Headspace.
+While I focused on keeping the complex project on track during its tight timeline, I edited, tested, and finalized all UI copy to maintain consistency with Headspace's existing brand voice.

-We had a large MVP, which included responsive desktop and mobile screens for Headspace's website to navigate to information about the new feature, as well as in-app screens with the feature fully implemented plus a VR prototype.
+We had a large MVP, which included responsive desktop and mobile screens for Headspace's website to navigate to information about the new feature, as well as in-app screens with the feature fully implemented plus a VR prototype for testing and presentation.

-As a publicist, my press releases have been crafted in multiple applications, but the goals have always the same - to engage and guide readers as far down the email as possible, and provide all of the pertinent information in a clean and clear manner; links should be discoverable, and resources should be useful.
+My press releases are carefully crafted to engage and guide readers and provide all pertinent information in a clean and clear manner.
+Links should be discoverable, and resources should be useful.